-Despite a sustained period of high economic growth, PNG’s growth is heavily dependent on the mining and petroleum sectors and needs to diversify if it is to withstand future price shocks.
-Australia’s aid supports more inclusive economic growth in PNG by promoting private sector growth, led by both men and women.
+After a period of higher economic growth, the last two years have seen PNG face more challenging economic conditions as key commodity prices have fallen and foreign investment has slowed.
+Australia’s aid is helping PNG manage this challenge by improving fiscal management and supporting diversified and inclusive economic growth through the private sector, led by both women and men.
 We also support PNG’s efforts to ensure revenues from natural resources benefits current and future generations, including through the implementation of an effective Sovereign Wealth Fund.

-Australia is increasing support for private sector investments which reduce the costs of doing business, reduce risk and improve productivity.
+Australia has increased support for private sector investments, which reduce the costs of doing business, reduce risk and improve productivity.
 We support improvements in transport infrastructure, the business enabling environment, agriculture and rural development, innovation and business partnerships, and financial inclusion.
 All investments have a strong focus on women’s economic empowerment and financial opportunities, particularly in rural areas (See also Investments for Enhancing Human Development).

 In recognition that inadequate and poorly maintained infrastructure creates significant costs to doing business, and constrains economic growth, Australia’s aid investments in infrastructure are expected to increase from 37 per cent of the program to approximately 50 per cent by 2017.
 Our infrastructure programs support both construction and maintenance activities as well as advisory support for PNG’s larger scale infrastructure investments.